habbis/techblog/content/post/zfs_server.md

 ```

-- After setting up ssh then we need to start the firewall.
-On Ubuntu, you have four options as i know of but all if them is iptables under the hood.
+ And on the authorized_keys file uses the same command.
+But here to this root read, write and user read, and another read.
+And i set the owner of the authorized_keys to root:root.
+So, it is going to look like this.
 They are [firehol](https://firehol.org/) , [ufw](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-ubuntu-14-04) , [firewalld](https://fedoraproject.org/wiki/Firewalld?rd=FirewallD) and plain old [iptables](https://www.digitalocean.com/community/tutorials/iptables-essentials-common-firewall-rules-and-commands).

-- I am going to use ufw and i am going to show some commands to get started.
+I am going to use ufw and i am going to show some commands to get started.
-We are going for the standard server way of deny incoming and allow outgoing.
+We are going for the standard server way of denying incoming and allow outgoing.
 First allow ssh so you can connect to the server.
 Then do not start the firewall before you have allowed ssh.
-So you don't lock yourself out of the server.
+So, you don't lock yourself out of the server.

 ```
     ufw default deny incoming